aragon/protocol/docs/4-entry-points/6-payments-book.md

     - **Tokens:** List of addresses of the tokens being claimed
 - **Authentication:** Check the given period is a past period
 - **Pre-flight checks:**
+    - Ensure that the requested period has already ended
+    - Ensure that the governor has not claimed their share for the requested token and period
     - Ensure that the governor's share is greater than zero for the requested token and period
 - **State transitions:**
-    - Reset the total amount collected for the governor to zero for the given token and period
+    - Mark the governor's share as claimed for the requested period and token
     - Transfer the corresponding tokens to the config governor address, revert if the transfer wasn't successful

 ### 4.6.5.
 Ensure period balance details